How do I go about booking my wedding?

 stage either you, your parents or your grandparents will have lived and/or

 worshipped here in Bramcote.

-To view the parish boundary, please refer to the bottom map on the Directions page.
+To view the Parish Boundary, please refer to the map on the DIRECTIONS page.

-The Vicar will be very happy to guide you through these requirements.
+The Vicar will be very happy to guide you through all of these requirements.